-The autolearn feature allows the Cisco MDS 9000 Family to automatically learn about devices and switches that connect to it.
+The autolearn feature lets the Cisco MDS 9000 Family automatically learn about devices and switches that connect to it.
 The administrator can use this feature to configure and activate network security features such as port security without having to manually configure the security for each port.

 Host Provisioning Wizard